westerveltco/django-email-relay/README.md

 You should first check if there is a [GitHub issue](https://github.com/westerveltco/django-email-relay/issues) already open or related to what you would like to contribute.
 If there is, please comment on that issue to let others know you are working on it.
 If there is not, please open a new issue to discuss your contribution.

-Not all contributions need to start with an issue, such as typo fixes in documentation or version bumps to Python or Django that require no internal code changes, but generally it is a good idea to open an issue first.
+Not all contributions need to start with an issue, such as typo fixes in documentation or version bumps to Python or Django that require no internal code changes, but generally, it is a good idea to open an issue first.

 We adhere to Django's Code of Conduct in all interactions and expect all contributors to do the same.
 Please read the [Code of Conduct](https://www.djangoproject.com/conduct/) before contributing.